minhducsun2002/yozefu/crates/app/README.md

 [![](https://img.shields.io/crates/v/yozefu-app.svg)](https://crates.io/crates/yozefu-app)

-This library contains the code for the main kafka consumer and all the logic to filter kafka records based on the user-provided search query.
+This library contains the code for the kafka consumer and all the logic to filter kafka records based on the user-provided search query for [Yozefu](https://github.com/MAIF/yozefu).

 ## Usage